Photography by Andy Goodson, Mitch Doll, Sean Hootz and Teisha Huff

 Due to a medical emergency, we spend the next two nights at 'S' Narrows cleaning up garbage and smashed beer bottles while waiting for a friend to get discharged from the Flin Flon hospital.
 We are blessed by the fact that - for the first time in our entire history of backcountry camping - we are within range of cell service.

 Although 'S' Narrows has a rather lousy shoreline to fish and swim, the island does have its perks.
-One particular peak offers a view worthy of a two-dollar postcard.
+One particular peak offers a view worthy of a postcard.

 My favourite part of our time at 'S' Narrows is the evening paddle that Sean, Teisha and I had went on the first night.
 As soon as we exit the swampy refuge, we're greeted with typical majestic scenery.
 In the absolute silence of our surroundings, tall cliff faces echo the lightest noises, transforming them into a distant metallic hum.
 There is a hauntingly beautiful quality to the Canadian Shield that is nearly impossible to describe.
 You have to experience it for yourself.